Write "yes" on the following text-area to display the CTA section

 The way your websites URL's are built is highly important.
 Recruitment websites benefit from being easily structured, however I see lots of examples of poor URL structure.
 My advice is to follow these guidelines;

-- Make your URL structure simple to understand humans, if a human understand what the page url will lead to, then Google will too
+Make your URL structure simple: I.e. if a human understands what the page url will lead to, then Google will too

-- Keep your URL's short for key pages.
-Shorter URL's may not have a direct SEO benefit, but from a user standpoint, they are far better
+Keep your URLs short for key pages.
+A shorter URL may not have a direct SEO benefit, but from a user standpoint, they are far better

-- Match your URL to your page titles and H1's - this is important for search result pages which you are looking for Google to index
+Match your URL to your page titles and H1 tags - this is important for search result pages which you are looking for Google to index

 3. Infrastructure Speed/Servers

 A majorly overlooked item of building for SEO, is the speed of the website itself.
 Website speed has a direct impact on how your website performs on Google.
 Google page speed insights is the tool you should be using to monitor your websites speed post go-live.
 A good benchmark is to aim for speeds on desktop and mobile of over 85/100.

 When most web companies talking about building with SEO in mind, they are talking purely from a 'front end' point of view.
 My view, is that SEO starts from the platform you are using.
 Your platform should have all the tools to help you manage your SEO, as without these tools, you will have major problems.
 Wordpress has some tools which you have to plug in to it, which can help, the Yoast plugin is popular for example.
 These plugins often get outdated and as a result stop working on Wordpress websites, so ensure that you are using a platform that is stable and constantly innovating.